-Nsengiyumva Innocent and Manirakiza Agnes live together for 12years and have3 of children.
+Nsengiyumva Innocent and Manirakiza Agnes live together for 12years and have 3 children.
 They had a conflict based on land and control over the harvest.
 Sengiyumva used to beat his wife Manirakiza if she says anything about her rights to the harvest.
 The couple attended the community dialogues.
 When Manirakiza was beaten up she was told to hide the physical rushes or say that she felt down.
-This couple was among the couples who were chosen
+This couple was among the couples who were

 Legal aid and representation can be difficult enough to obtain, even in the best circumstances.
 Finding someone to advocate for you, even when law is on your side, is not a reality for most of the world’s population.
 In hopes of finding her own advocate, Nyiranduhura zilipa walked for four hours every day from her house to Haguruka’s center in Musanze, Northern Province.